NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/building_NN.rst

 Sequential vs. Class-Based Models
 ***********************************

-In PyTorch, neural networks can be defined using different approaches, and two common ones are the `Sequential` model and the class-based model.
+In PyTorch, neural networks can be defined using different approaches, and two common ones are the `Sequential` model and the `class-based model`.

 The `Sequential` model is a simple, linear stack of layers where each layer has a single input and output.
 It is useful for straightforward feedforward networks where layers are applied in a sequential order.